BenStreet365/BenStreet365.github.io/_posts/2024-07-06-opentofu-github-actions.md

 tags: opentofu terraform iac infrastructure as code github actions automated
 category: Microsoft Azure
 permalink: /opentofu-github-actions
+description: Passwords and secrets are the bane of the IT guys existance.
+Can we reduce the need?
 ---

 # Is it *really* secret-less?